Last updated on 2023-03-20 20:38

 Software

-Most of my personal projects are in Python because that language covers almost all of my needs, is extremely flexible, and I find its code structure visually pleasing (I am the first to concede all these points are extremely subjective).
-When performance is critical for a particular application, I often switch to C or C++, sometimes with Python bindings.
+Most of my personal projects are in Python because that language covers almost all of my needs, is extremely flexible, and I find its code structure visually pleasing (I concede all these points are extremely subjective).
+When performance is critical for a particular application, I prefer to use C++, sometimes with Python bindings.

-My mathematical programming problems are mostly solved with Gurobi, but I have also used IBM's CPLEX and Google's OR-Tools in the past.
-For an open-source project, OR-Tools works really well and I intend to use it more often in the future.
+My mathematical programming problems are today mostly solved with Gurobi.
+I have also used CPLEX and OR-Tools in the past.
+I want to use HiGHS more in the future.